dgroomes/java-io-playground/write-file/README.md

 5. Copy a file and make some substitution
    * `./gradlew run --args substitutions`
    * This mode will copy the `README.md` file to a temp file and make some string substitutions.

+## Wish list

+General clean ups, TODOs and things I wish to implement for this project:

+* Use compression (like gzip)